drawable/fluss/README.md

 fluss is the result of both an ambitious project as well as a learning experience.
-Very good implementations for reactive programming exist ([BaconJS](https://baconjs.github.io/), [kefir.js](http://pozadi.github.io/kefir/), [RxJS](https://github.com/Reactive-Extensions/RxJS)) but to completely wrap my head around these I wanted to implement my own version (which is very lightweight and can and will not compete with existing frameworks in regards of features).
+Very good implementations for reactive programming exist ([BaconJS](https://baconjs.github.io/), [kefir.js](http://pozadi.github.io/kefir/), [RxJS](https://github.com/Reactive-Extensions/RxJS)) but to completely wrap my head around reactive programming I wanted to implement my own version (which is very lightweight and can and will not compete with existing frameworks in regards of features).

 I tried to come up with simple implementations for the different modules.
 The reactive streams are less than 500 sloc